What are cutaneous horns?

 - Typically, the horn is taller than twice the width at the base.

-- It may vary in size from a few millimetres to several centimetres in size.
+- It may vary from a few millimetres to several centimetres in size.

 - Giant horns exist – the largest described is a 76 year old Parisian woman named Madame Dimanche (Widow Sunday) in the 19th century, who grew a 25cm horn from her forehead